 NARU Education Centre Vision

-“We will embrace innovation and research to deliver world class evidence based educational modules enhancing the resilience of all Ambulance Service operations.”
+“We will embrace innovation and research to deliver world class evidence based educational modules, enhancing the resilience of Ambulance Service operations, the wider NHS and influencing multi-agency partners.”